Refer to the exhibit showing FortiGate configurations

 D. Option D

-Explanation: The output in Exhibit A shows that the VPN tunnel is not established
+The diagnostic output (Exhibit A) shows the VPN is established with:

 Refer to the exhibits.